bradwright/django-static-management/README.markdown

     STATIC_MANAGEMENT_COMPRESS_CMD = 'java -jar /home/myuser/yuicompressor-2.4.2/build/yuicompressor-2.4.2.jar %s'

 where `%s` represents the path of the file to be compressed.

+#### Versioning

+The `--output` argument will generate a list of versioned filenames and output them using the method of your choice, as specified in: `settings.STATIC_MANAGEMENT_VERSION_WRITER`.
+This should be a callable which takes a dictionary of the structured defined above in `STATIC_MANAGEMENT_VERSIONS`.

+Note: It is often useful to use this mechanism to write the list of files to a configuration file and read from the same file in `settings.py`.

 Using this within a Django project
 ----------------------------------